nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

-* 4a.
+* 3a.
 The lesson clashes with an existing lesson(s).

-   * 4a1.
+   * 3a1.
 Tuteez informs user of the clashing lesson(s).

    Use case resumes at step 3.

-* 4b.
+* 3b.
 The lesson has invalid day or time.

-   * 4b1.
+   * 3b1.
 Tuteez informs user of invalid day or time.

    Use case resumes at step 3.

-* 4c.
+* 3c.
 The given command format is invalid.

-    * 4c1.
+    * 3c1.
 Tuteez informs user of invalid command format.

     Use case resumes at step 3.

-* 4d.
+* 3d.
 The given student index is invalid.

-   * 4d1.
+   * 3d1.
 Tuteez informs user of invalid student index.

    Use case resumes at step 3.